zifeng175mo/dynamo/deploy/dynamo/sdk/README.md

     -d '{"text": "federer"}'
 ```

-You should see the following output:
+You should see the following output

 ```bash
 federer-mid-back